 I began life as a pretty awful scaredy-cat.
-Not long after the time my mother lost patience one day at Disneyland and all but forced me to go on to “The Haunted Mansion,” however, a flip switched in my brain and I learned that just the right amount of scary could be fun.
-I began to watch the classic Universal monsters movies on afternoon TV – I found that creature features from the 1930s and 1940s like “Frankenstein Meets the Wolf Man” and “Murders in the Rue Morgue” (in which the monster was a guy in a gorilla suit), were just the right level of scary.
+Not long after the time my mother lost patience one day at Disneyland and all but forced me to go on “The Haunted Mansion,” a flip switched in my brain and I learned that just the right amount of scary could be fun.
+I began to watch the classic Universal monster movies on afternoon TV and found that creature features from the 1930s and 1940s like “Frankenstein Meets the Wolf Man” and “Murders in the Rue Morgue” (in which the monster was a guy in a gorilla suit), were just the right level of scary.

 Meanwhile, in movie theaters audience members were literally fainting on a fairly regular basis at “The Exorcist,” which was the first true blockbuster and real force at the Oscars that year — a real first for the genre.
 On the grindhouse and drive-in circuits, double bills of “I Drink Your Blood” and “I Eat Your Skin” were carrying on the splatter tradition begun some years prior by Hershell Gordon Lewis.
 Meanwhile in Italy, Ruggero Deodato’s notorious “Cannibal Holocaust” basically invented the “found footage” genre and nearly got its director imprisoned.
 (Since the film featured real animal deaths, a lot of people today would be okay with that.)

 In 2013, Eli Roth released “The Green Inferno.”
 Named after the film within a film from “Cannibal Holocaust,” it featured a number of moments that were almost too gross to even read about it.
 While such splatter classics as the original “Dawn of the Dead” were basically certain to get an X rating (the equivalent of an NC-17) for violence back in 1978, Roth’s film somehow managed to go out with an R rating.